-Kevin Ta is Senior Vice President of PNC Wealth Management in Greater Washington, where he advises high-net-worth and ultra HNW individuals, families, entrepreneurs and business owners on matters pertaining to tax-efficient investing; trusts and estates; business succession; asset protection; retirement planning; charitable giving; private banking and custom lending; and insurance and long term care planning.
+Kevin Ta is SVP Senior Wealth Strategist of PNC Private Bank in Greater Washington, where he advises high-net-worth and ultra HNW individuals, families, entrepreneurs and business owners on matters pertaining to tax-efficient investing; trusts and estates; business succession; asset protection; retirement planning; charitable giving; private banking and custom lending; and insurance and long term care planning.

 Prior to joining PNC in 2011, Kevin served as Market Trust Director for U.S. Trust for Greater Washington – including offices in DC, Virginia and Maryland -- where he was responsible for leading seasoned teams of advisors who deliver a robust suite of wealth management, trust and investment advisory, and family office services.
 Previous to that, he served as Senior Vice President for Wells Fargo Private Bank and its predecessor, Wachovia Trust.
 Interestingly, Kevin started his career over twenty years ago with PNC’s predecessor, Riggs National Bank, as a trust and investment officer.